Background Image Alternative Text: tractor in a field

 Graduate Program

-The Department of Agricultural Science and Plant Protection is a comprehensive department offering several degree pathways.
+The Department of Agricultural Science and Plant Protection is a comprehensive department offering several graduate degrees.
+Students can receive the following graduate degrees with a concentration in either entomology or plant pathology.

 Master of Science in Agricultural Life Sciences (Thesis)